 41. Join LinkedIn groups.

-Stay involved in high-level discussion about the future of your industry by joining a LinkedIn group.
+Stay involved in high-level discussions about the future of your industry by joining a LinkedIn group.
 Not sure how?
 Try this: How To Join a LinkedIn Group for Dummies.

-42. Now that you know how, join the Strategy Reading Group.
+42. Now that you know how to join the Strategy Reading Group.

 Unlike so many this group is actively managed and full of lively discussion.
 For example, Warren Miller recently posted a link to “New Case Study: Complex Strategic Integration at Nike.”

 43. Understand the Monetizable Pain suffered by people in your target markets.